Showing posts with label Jessica Tandy. Show all posts

 WHAT I LOVE ABOUT THIS FILM

 If any of what passes for objective observations about Still of the Night ring false in my writing, blame it on the film’s title sequence.
 Composer John Kander (sans longtime collaborator Fred Ebb) composed music for Still of the Night described by biographer James Leve as a “nocturnal waltz theme.”
-When I sat in the theater on opening weekend back in 1982 and heard this beautiful melody playing beneath an elegant credits sequence comprised of a full moon floating gently across a midnight sky…I knew instantly, no matter how flawed the forthcoming film might be, there was no way I was ever going to completely "dislike" Still of the Night.
+When I sat in the theater on opening weekend back in 1982 and heard this beautiful melody playing beneath an elegant credits sequence that featured a full moon floating gently across a midnight sky…I knew instantly, no matter how flawed the forthcoming film might be, there was no way I was ever going to completely "dislike" Still of the Night.
 That opening gave me goosebumps.

 To this day I think it’s one of the loveliest, most simply poetic title sequences for a “thriller” I’ve ever seen.
 So much so that while working on this piece, I made a nuisance of myself by asking my partner to play it for me on the piano nearly every day.